-You grab one end of a dog toy and your pup grabs the other and then you start a serious game of tug-of-war.
-There are so many great ways to engage your dog, and tug is nearly always a favorite.
-Plus, a toy that is reserved just for tugging makes training and playtime easier.
+You grab one end of a dog toy, your pup grabs the other, and then you start a serious game of tug-of-war.
+A toy that is reserved just for tugging makes training and playtime easier.

 “The toy goes away when we're done tugging,” says Curtis Kelley, certified professional dog trainer and owner of Pet Parent Allies, based in Philadelphia.
 “Keeping the tug-specific toy away makes it more special when it comes out.
 Your dog can quickly lose interest if it's always available but never played with.
 Just because it’s there doesn’t mean it's fun.”